-Consent to use a facility or parts thereof as mentioned in the third subsection, litera a, also comprises change in operators and use of well intervention facilities and other units considered to be facilities, cf. Section 2 of the Framework Regulations.
+Consent to use a facility or parts thereof as mentioned in the third subsection, litera a, also comprises change in operators and use of well intervention facilities and other units considered to be facilities, cf. the guidelines to Section 2 of the Framework Regulations.